Politics of Berlin: City-state

 Since German reunification on 3 October 1990, Berlin has been one of three city-states (with Hamburg and Bremen) among Germany's 16 states.
 The city and state parliament is the House of Representatives, (Abgeordnetenhaus), with 141 seats.
 Berlin's executive body is the Senate of Berlin (Senat von Berlin).
 The Senate consists of the Governing Mayor (Regierender Bürgermeister) and up to eight senators with ministerial positions (one holding the official title "Mayor" (Bürgermeister) as deputy to the Governing Mayor).
 The Social Democratic Party (SPD) and The Left (Die Linke) took control of the city government after the 2001 state election, winning another term in the 2006 state election.
-The 2011 state election produced a coalition of the Social Democratic Party and the Christian Democratic Union.
+The 2011 state election produced a coalition of the Social Democratic Party and the Christian Democratic Union, which was followed by a Red-Red-Green coalition of the Social Democrats, Greens, and Left Party after the 2016 state election and 2021 state election.
+The current government consists of a coalition between the Christian Democrats and Social Democrats after the 2023 state election.

 The Governing Mayor is Lord Mayor of the city (Oberbürgermeister der Stadt) and Prime Minister of the federal state (Ministerpräsident des Bundeslandes).
 The office of Berlin's Governing Mayor is in the Rotes Rathaus (Red City Hall).
 From 2001 to 2014, this office was held by Klaus Wowereit of the SPD.
 Between 2014 and 2021 the position was held by Michael Müller, who was succeeded by Franziska Giffey.
 Both politicians are also of the SPD.
+In April 2023, Berlin got its first conservative mayor, Kai Wegner of CDU, in more than two decades.

 The total annual state budget of Berlin in 2007 exceeded €20.5 ($28.7) billion, which included a budget surplus of €80 ($112) million (the first surplus in the city-state's history).
 Due to increasing growth rates and tax revenues, the Senate of Berlin calculated an increasing budget surplus for 2008.
 The total budget was an estimated amount €5.5 ($7.7) billion, financed by the German government or the German Bundesländer.
 Primarily due to reunification-related expenditures, Berlin as a German state accumulated more debt than any other city in Germany (an estimated €60 ($84) billion in December 2007).

 The city has ten state-level ministries (Senatsverwaltungen, Senate Departments), each led by a Senator, plus the Senate Chancellery, which is the office of the Governing Mayor.
 It also has seven state-level agencies (Landesämter), such as the Berlin Immigration Office.